Yip Yip Yippy

-Yip Yip Yippy is a 1939 Fleischer Studios animated short film.
-The short was the final official Betty Boop cartoon in the Paramount Picture series.
+Yip Yip Yippy is a 1939 American Fleischer Studios animated short film.
+The short was the final official Betty Boop cartoon in the Paramount Pictures series.
 Although this was billed as a Betty Boop cartoon, Betty Boop herself did not appear.

 Premise

 A drugstore cowboy reads a dime novel and imagines himself as an Old West cowboy battling a cattle rustler.